-Consequently, we have to regain what was lost by first assuming the curiosity of a child.
+Consequently, we have to regain what was lost by first assuming a child’s curiosity.

-First, you must explore a field of study that you have a general interest in.
+First, you must explore a field of study in which you are interested.
 The more you become immersed within that interest, the more you become self-directed towards specificity.

 Discovering lost motivation is an intellectual journey that may take years to gain clarity.

 Secondly, your general interest has many dimensions.
-It is essential to choose the most compelling aspect of your interest based on your level of awareness.
+Choosing the most compelling aspect of your interest is essential based on your awareness level.

-Frolicking within the field of ideas allows you to experiment within your own laboratory.
+Frolicking within the field of ideas allows you to experiment within your laboratory.

 As you are focused in one direction, read a biography of someone who has gone a similar route.
 Living vicariously through someone else’s experience shortens your learning curve, which allows you to become more innovative.

 The advantage INTJs have over most people is the ability to discover disparate patterns.
-As patterns emerge, begin attributing meaning to what you discover.
+As patterns emerge, begin attributing meaning to what you find out.

 Thirdly, consider if your interest solves a problem for an audience that may benefit the most from your efforts.

-By having a niche audience, you can define who they are, and how to best serve them.
+You can define who they are and how to best serve them by having a niche audience.

 Despite your best efforts, there is a trial-and-error aspect to your journey.
 Maintaining motivation requires self-discipline and steel determination.

-Finally, you must fall in love with the process for self-discovery.
+Finally, you must fall in love with the process of self-discovery.
 Many people want to make money manifesting their aspirations.

 However, the guaranteed rewards are intrinsic.
 In short, you are rewarded for engaging in your labor of love.
-And any extrinsic rewards in the way of pay is mere icing on the cake.
+And any extrinsic rewards in the way of payment are mere icing on the cake.

-The late Steve Jobs addressed the motivation issue by suggesting that any difficult endeavor had to be enjoyable because of the length of time it takes to accomplish a great feat.
+The late Steve Jobs addressed the motivation issue by suggesting that any challenging endeavor had to be enjoyable because of the time it takes to accomplish a remarkable feat.

-Discovering and nurturing your motivation is purely subjective and requires a long-term commitment to the process.
+Discovering and nurturing your motivation is subjective and requires a long-term commitment to the process.

 - Focus on a cause that motivates you to act.